Rome to Mexico City (FCO–MEX) — Airlines, Schedules & Connections

 FCO to MEX Flight Duration and Schedule

-Nonstop flight time from FCO to MEX ranges from 13 hours 40 minutes.
+Nonstop flight time from FCO to MEX is about 13 hours 15 minutes gate to gate.
 The route covers a distance of 6,353 miles (10,223 km).
 There are approximately 7 weekly flights outbound and 7 return, totaling 14 flights per week in both directions.

 Connecting Options and Alternatives